-As originally described, a binary decision diagram (BDD) is a directed graph or shared binary tree used to encode a function of multiple (K) binary variables (a K-tuple of booleans), where the range is also boolean [6](§6.37).
+As originally described, a binary decision diagram (BDD) is a directed graph or shared binary tree used to encode a function of multiple (K) binary variables (a K-tuple of booleans), where the range is also boolean $[6](\S7.37)$.
 In the worst case, a BDD is a binary decision tree and occupies space proportional to the size of the table of the function encoded.
 In some practical cases, many subtrees of a decision tree are identical, so the BDD encoding occupies considerably less space.
 A binary decision tree is a constant-depth binary tree with the depth being the number of variables input to the encoded function, and the leaves being boolean range values.
-We do not yet consider reduced DDs, which do not have constant depth.
-Each node of the tree has a level, which is the distance from the node to a leaf.
-Each level of the tree has 2 outgoing edges, labeled 0, and 1, corresponding to the values of the input variable associated with the level of that node.
+We do not consider reduced DDs, which do not have constant depth, until Section 2.1.3.
+The level of a node is the distance from the node to a leaf.
+Each level of the tree corresponds to one of the input variables, according to the variable ordering.
+Each node of the tree has 2 outgoing edges, labeled 0, and 1, corresponding to the values of the input variable associated with the level of that node.

-An encoded function $f_A$ (of type: $\mathbb{B}^K \to \mathbb{B}$ ) is evaluated for its tuple $X \in \mathbb{B}^K$ ) of K boolean arguments $X_1, \ldots, X_K$ using its decision tree or BDD encoding A as follows:
+An encoded function f_A (of type: $\mathbb{B}^K \to \mathbb{B}$) is evaluated for its tuple $X \in \mathbb{B}^K$ of K boolean arguments X_1, \ldots, X_K using its decision tree or BDD encoding A as follows:

-- 1. let b refer to the root of A - 2. for each $i \in K, \ldots, 1$ , in decreasing order if $X_i$ is true let b refer to the node from b reached by following the edge labeled 1, otherwise let b refer to the node from b reached by following the edge labeled 0.
+- 1. let b refer to the root of A - 2. for each $i \in K, \ldots, 1$, in decreasing order if X_i is true let b refer to the node from b reached by following the edge labeled 1, otherwise let b refer to the node from b reached by following the edge labeled 0.